+ABSTRACT.
 In this paper we prove a rigidity statement for free boundary minimal surfaces produced via min-max methods.
-More precisely, for any Riemannian metric g on the 3-ball B with non-negative Ricci curvature and $\Pi{\partial B} \geq g{|\partial B}$ , there exists a free boundary minimal disk $\Delta$ of least area among all free boundary minimal disks in (B,g).
-We prove that the area of any such $\Delta$ equals to the width of (B,g), $\Delta$ has index one, and the length of $\partial \Delta$ is bounded from above by $2\pi$ .
-Furthermore, the length of $\partial \Delta$ equals to $2\pi$ if and only if (B,g) is isometric to the Euclidean unit ball.
+More precisely, we prove that for any Riemannian metric g on the 3-ball B with non-negative Ricci curvature and $\Pi{\partial B} \geq g{|\partial B}$, there exists a free boundary minimal disk Δ of least area among all free boundary minimal disks in (B,g).
+Moreover, the area of any such Δ equals to the width of (B,g), Δ has index one, and the length of $\partial \Delta$ is bounded from above by 2π .
+Furthermore, the length of $\partial \Delta$ equals to 2π if and only if (B,g) is isometric to the Euclidean unit ball.
 This is related to a rigidity result obtained by F.C.
-Marques and $\Delta$ .
-Neves in the closed case.
+Marques and A. Neves in the closed case.
 The proof uses a rigidity statement concerning half-balls with non-negative Ricci curvature which is true in any dimension.